wcm-io/io.wcm.handler.media/src/site/markdown/dynamic-media-openapi.md

 ## Dynamic Media with OpenAPI

-wcm.io Media Handler optionally supports the [Dynamic Media with OpenAPI][aem-nextgen-dm] feature of AEM as a Cloud Service for:
+wcm.io Media Handler optionally supports the [Dynamic Media with OpenAPI][aem-remote-assets] feature of AEM as a Cloud Service for:

 * Rendering renditions including resizing and cropping
 * Delivery via Dynamic Media with OpenAPI CDN